Meet 6 Inspiring Trainers and Leaders Revolutionizing Philly’s Fitness Scene

 Spirits Up! has since partnered with such major brands as Red Bull, Lululemon and NorthFace to execute its expanding roster of events.
 Future plans include launching online services, a brick-and-mortar location in Germantown, and sponsored teacher trainings for Black yogis — all in pursuit of the goal “to be the glue that connects the larger wellness community to our Black and brown communities so they have the tools to heal.”

-Published as “The New Fitness Vanguard” in the 2021 issue of Be Well Philly magazine, released in November 2020.
+Published as “The New Fitness Vanguard” in the 2021 issue of Be Well Philly magazine.
+To request a complimentary copy, follow this link.